vircoding/nuxt-authentication-starter-template/README.md

 ```

 4. **Access the API:**
-   The API will be available at http://localhost:3000.
+   The server will be available at http://localhost:3000.

 ## Usage